awesomeeng/awesome-cli/README.md

  - **function** commands, are simple functions that get passed the signature `(args,options)` when the command is executed.
 This approach is great for very simple "command CLIs".

- - **filenane** commands will, if the file exists and exports a sub-class of the `AwesomeCLI.AbstractCommand` class, load it as javascript, and create an instance of it.
+ - **filename** commands will, if the file exists and exports a sub-class of the `AwesomeCLI.AbstractCommand` class, load it as javascript, and create an instance of it.
 This lets you write sub-commands in their own class space and easily load them into AwesomeCLI. **This is the best approach to doing commands and highly recommended.**

  - **AbstractCommmand** commands, are similar to **filename** commands, but they dont do the loading as you are already providing the loaded instance to AwesomeCLI.